-Under the leadership of its current President, Liang Chee Wee, Ph.D., Northeast Iowa Community College celebrated its 50th anniversary in 2016 and is more committed than ever to transforming and honoring its communities one student at a time.
-We invite you to join us as we continue to make history.
+Under the leadership of its current President, Liang Chee Wee, Ph.D., Northeast Iowa Community College is committed to transforming and honoring its students, their families and the communities in which they live.

 ACCREDITATION

 Northeast Iowa Community College (NICC) is a public community college approved by the State Board of Education.
 Curricula are also approved by the State Board of Education, with additional approval through the Veteran's Education Unit of the State Department of Education for the Veteran's Administration.